PriorLabs/PriorLabs.github.io/docs/index.md

 ## Expected Runtime
 The runtime of the model is dependent on the number of estimators and the size of the dataset.
 For a dataset of 1000 samples and 4 features, the runtime on GPU is typically less than 1 second.
-For a dataset of 10000 samples and 4 features, the runtime on GPU is typically less than 10 seconds, .
+For a dataset of 10000 samples and 4 features, the runtime on GPU is typically less than 10 seconds.